jeremiahsnapp/dev-lxc-platform/README.md

 2. Btrfs - Efficient, persistent storage backend provides fast, lightweight container cloning
 3. Dnsmasq - DHCP networking and DNS resolution
 4. Platform Images - Images that are built to resemble a traditional server
+5. Sysdig preinstalled for awesome transparency into container activity

 Creating snapshot clones of Btrfs backed containers is very fast which is helpful especially for experimenting and troubleshooting.